 Bridget Orr

-Medical Anthropology, Sociology, and Criminal Justice, Senior
+Medical Anthropology, Sociology, and Criminal Justice

-Department of Cultural and Social Studies, Creighton University
+Department of Cultural and Social Studies, Creighton University.

 Ishmam Solaiman